-iv) Assessment of stock health and sustainable fishing levels
+d) Assessment of stock health and sustainable fishing levels

 The data collection described above will be the starting point for assessing how well Ascension's inshore fish stocks are doing.
 This will be done for each fished species separately and at first will be based on any trends we observe in the data.
-For example, if we see a very rapid decline in the number of eels caught or a reduction in the size of grouper recorded in surveys, then we may be concerned about these stocks and consider recommending management measures (section 8(v)).
-Obviously we need to take into account how many people are going out to fish and there will be natural seasonal trends in the number or size of fish present around the island, so we will analyse the data closely to see if any trend in the data does reflect a real decline.
+For example, if we see a very rapid decline in the number of eels caught or a reduction in the size of grouper recorded in surveys, then we may be concerned about these stocks and consider recommending management measures (section 8(e)).